 Typically, that's the first question I get.
 But, "How much is enough?" is the question that should be asked first.
-It's out of order.
+Asking "where to invest" is out of order.
+It's the cart before the horse that won't get you anywhere.